Zira-integrations/common/README.md

 ## `getS3Object`

-This middleware will add S3 object to the adapter `event` argument
+This middleware will add S3 object to the `event` parameter

 ## `readCsv`